-Endometrioid carcinomas of the ovary are a sub-type of an ovarian tumour of epithelial origin.
+Endometrioid carcinomas of the ovary are a sub-type of epithelial ovarian tumours.
 The vast majority are malignant and invasive.
 On imaging, they are usually characterised as complex nonspecific solid-cystic masses and found associated with endometriosis.

 Endometrioid carcinomas account for 8-15% of all ovarian carcinomas.
 It is considered the second commonest malignant ovarian neoplasm 8.

 Both endometrioid and clear cell carcinomas are frequently associated with endometriosis 9.